 - Unified Communications.
 Key to the viability of a mobile workspace is easy and reliable communication between staff, customers and other stakeholders - via voice, messaging or video channels - regardless of location and platform.
 Together with additional services such as presence, instant messaging, desktop sharing or conferencing, these fall under the umbrella of unified communications (UC).

 - User training and culture.
 In many organisations, mobile, flexible working will require a cultural shift.
-Staff may need support through the transition, and training to ensure they understand the new systems and share in the benefits.
+Staff may need support and training to ensure they understand the new systems and share in the benefits.

 Header image ©2015 Sarah Ketelaars